biomathematicus/StudentSuccessDataAnalysis/README.md

-# StudentSuccessDataAnalysis
+# Student Success Data Analysis Pipeline

-Student Success Data Analysis.
 The point of entry is /script/aaPipeline.m

 The Comprehensive Academic Analysis Pipeline produces one volume for each college.
 All data will be anonymized and/or aggregated.
 Within each volume, there is a chapter for each department.
 The content of each report is as follows: